top of page

 RESULTS

-The overall score for the Cultural Health of Gladstone Harbour for 2023 was 0.61, corresponding to a satisfactory grade (C).
+The overall score for the Cultural Health of Gladstone Harbour for 2024 was 0.61, corresponding to a satisfactory grade (C).
 The Cultural Health component score is comprised of two indicator groups, Sense of Place which captures community views on place identity and place attachment and Indigenous Cultural Heritage which assesses the physical condition of cultural heritage sites and management strategies to protect these sites.
-There was no new assessment of Cultural Health in the 2023 report card and results have carried over from previous assessments.
+There was no new assessment of Cultural Health in the 2024 report card and results have carried over from previous assessments.

-The Sense of Place indicator group was assessed through a Computer-Assisted Telephone Interview survey of 200 people that was conducted in June 2022.
+The Sense of Place indicator group was assessed through a Computer-Assisted Telephone Interview (CATI) survey of 200 people that was conducted in June 2022.

 The overall scores for Indigenous Cultural Heritage were carried over from 2018, noting that there was little variation over the last three years it was assessed ranging from 0.53 to 0.55 (2016–2018).
+GHHP is excited to partner with Port Curtis Coral Coast Trust (PCCC Trust) on redeveloping the Indigenous Cultural Heritage indicator.
+PCCC will lead the creation of a significant and meaningful Traditional Owner Values assessment, which will be featured in the 2025 report card.

 Gladstone Healthy Harbour Partnership GHHP